textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var opts = {
   'page': 1, // Number | Fetch specified results page.
   'limit': 10, // Number | The number of results per page.
   'lastId': 56 // Number | Filter results by ID, selecting all values lesser than the specified ID.
-Note that \\'page\\' parameter is ignored when \\'lastId\\' is specified
+Note that the \\'page\\' parameter is ignored when \\'lastId\\' is specified
 };
 apiInstance.getAllOutboundMessages(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);